41st Infantry Regiment (United States): World War I

-The 41st Infantry Regiment was formed on 20 June 1917 as Company A, 41st Infantry at Fort Snelling, Minnesota from soldiers of the 3d Battalion, 36th Infantry Regiment.
-On 9 July 1918, the Regiment was assigned to the 10th Division at Camp Funston, Kansas, which was commanded by Leonard Wood.
-Here the 41st prepared for deployment to Europe to fight in World War I. In October 1918, the regiment sent an advance party to France to prepare for the deployment, however, the war ended in November so the regiment did not deploy.
-As part of the general demobilization following the war, the regiment was deactivated on 22 September 1921 at Camp Meade, Maryland.
+The 41st Infantry Regiment was formed on 20 June 1917 at Fort Snelling, Minnesota, around a cadre from soldiers of the 3rd Battalion, 36th Infantry Regiment.
+On 9 July 1918, the regiment was assigned to the 10th Division at Camp Funston, Kansas, which was commanded by Leonard Wood.
+Here, the 41st prepared for deployment to Europe to fight in World War I. In October 1918, the regiment sent an advance party to France to prepare for the deployment, however, the war ended in November before the regiment could deploy.